 His work has taken me places few authors have.
 Opening up Pinter can be a bit like staring at the bottom of mug just drained of mushroom tea: Where will I be in a few minutes?
 What doors will I be asked to walk through?
 How scary might it be?
 Is there an exit?
 And before you know it, you’re in it.

 Here then is Pinter’s “Don’t Believe Them.”
 It is dedicated to the Madres de Plaza de Mayo.
 Pinter gives voice, righteous and defiant, to the dead.
-In only one short minute it demands attention.
+In only one short minute it demands attention (Pinter’s poem begins at the 52 second mark).

 Don’t believe them.